Graph Foundation Models: Concepts, Opportunities and Challenges: GNN-based Models

 \subsubsection{Contrastive Methods}

 Specifically, the contrastive graph pre-training methods aim to maximize mutual information between different views~\cite{wu2021self}, which forces the model to capture invariant semantic information across various views.
 The graph view can vary in scale, encompassing local, contextual or global perspectives.
 These perspectives correspond to node-level, subgraph-level, or graph-level information within the graph, leading to two distinct categories: (1) Same-scale contrastive learning and (2) Cross-scale contrastive learning.
 Same-scale contrastive learning compares two graph views at the same level.
-For example, GCC \cite{qiu2020gcc} treats the embedding of the node's subgraph as the node embedding, considering different subgraphs of the same node as positive examples and different nodes as negative examples.
-Afterward, the model employs NCE loss to pull the positive samples close and push the negative samples away, which forces the encoder to capture general patterns.
+For example, GCC~\cite{qiu2020gcc} uses a node's subgraph embedding as its representation, treating subgraphs of the same node as positives and different nodes as negatives.
+It applies NCE loss to align positives and separate negatives, capturing general patterns.
 GraphCL \cite{GraphCL} and GRACE \cite{GRACE} generate two views by graph augmentation and then employ the InfoNCE loss to contrast node-level embeddings, pushing the graph model to acquire the invariant representations.
-MA-GCL~\cite{gong2023ma} focuses on manipulating the neural architectures of view encoders instead of perturbing graph inputs or model parameters.
-CPT-HG~\cite{jiang2021contrastive} proposes two pre-training tasks.
-The relation-level pre-training task encodes the relational semantics which constitute the basis of heterogeneity on a heterogeneous graph, while the subgraph-level pre-training task encodes high-order semantic contexts.
-PT-HGNN~\cite{jiang2021pre} considers both node- and schema-level pre-training tasks.
-The node-level pre-training task utilizes node relations to encourage the GNN to capture heterogeneous semantic properties, while the schema-level pre-training task utilizes the network schema to encourage the GNN to capture heterogeneous structural properties.
-Cross-scale contrastive learning compares two graph views at different levels.
+MA-GCL~\cite{gong2023ma} focuses on manipulating the neural architectures of view encoders instead of perturbing graph inputs or model parameters. {GCOPE~\cite{zhao2024all} unifies cross-domain graph pre-training using virtual coordinators and contrastive learning, reducing negative transfer and boosting downstream performance.
+FUG~\cite{zhao2024fug} ensures near-lossless adaptation to diverse graph features with PCA-inspired dimensional encoding and contrastive learning, enabling universal use without preprocessing or model changes.} Cross-scale contrastive learning compares two graph views at different levels.
 For example, DGI \cite{DGI} utilizes a discriminator to maximize the mutual information between the node embeddings and the graph embedding and minimize the information between node and corrupted graph embedding.
 Such a contrastive process encourages the encoder to capture information of the whole graph.
 Although DGI enables the model to capture semantic information about nodes and graphs, it ignores the discrepancies between different nodes.